 December 31,

 2023 2022

-(In thousands)
+(In thou isands)

 Deferred tax assets:

-Net operating loss carry forwards \$ 54 47 \$ 702
+Net operating loss carry forwards \$ 547 \$ 702

-Amortization of research and experimental expenditures 6,0° 79 3,605
+Amortization of research and experimental expenditures 6,079 3,605

-Accruals and reserves 4,83 57 4,320
+Accruals and reserves 4,857 4,320

-Operating lease liabilities 2,8 70 3,199
+Operating lease liabilities 2,870 3,199

-Research and development, and foreign tax credit carry forwards 7,60 09 9,642
+Research and development, and foreign tax credit carry forwards 7,609 9,642

-Acquired intangibles 15 57 321
+Acquired intangibles 157 321

-Other -
+Other 66

-Total deferred tax assets 22,1 19 21,855
+Total deferred tax assets 22,119 21,855

-Valuation allowance (4,6) 00 (4,185
+Valuation allowance (4,600) (4,185)

-Total deferred tax assets, net of valuation allowance 17,5 19 17,670
+Total deferred tax assets, net of valuation allowance 17,519 17,670

 Deferred tax liabilities:

-Depreciation on property and equipment (2,5) 45 (2,646
+Depreciation on property and equipment (2,545) (2,646)

-, , , , , ,

-Right of use asset) (2,4 , , ,
+Right of use asset (2,473) (2,809)

-Other , (10 -
+Other (10)

-Goodwill) (2,1) 67 (1,952
+Goodwill (2,167) (1,952)

-Total deferred tax liabilities (7,1) 95 (7,407
+Total deferred tax liabilities (7,195) (7,407)

-Net deferred tax asset \$ 10,3: 24 \$ 10,263
+Net deferred tax asset \$ 10,324 \$ 10,263

-In asserting the recoverability of deferred tay assets, the Company considers when bether it is more likely then not t that the accets will be

 In asserting the recoverability of deferred tax assets, the Company considers whether it is more likely than not that the assets will be realized.
-The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in realized.
-The ultimate realization of deterred tax assets is dependent upon the generation of ruture taxable income during the periods in which those temporary differences become deductible.
+The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.

 The Company assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use the existing deferred tax assets.
 In making such a determination, the Company considers all available positive and negative evidence, including recent results of operations, scheduled reversals of deferred tax liabilities, projected future income, and available tax planning strategies.
-A significant piece of objective positive evidence evaluated was the cumulative profit incurred in the U.S. On the basis of this evaluation, as of December 31, 2023, the Company recognized all of its U.S. federal and state deferred tax assets with the exception that the Company continues to maintain a valuation allowance on its California R&D credit carryovers because it is more likely than not that the Company will continue to annually generate more California R&D tax credits than it utilizes resulting in no net reduction of than not that the Company will continue to annually generate more California R&D tax credits than it utilizes, resulting in no net reduction of credits.
+A significant piece of objective positive evidence evaluated was the cumulative profit incurred in the U.S.

+On the basis of this evaluation, as of December 31, 2023, the Company recognized all of its U.S. federal and state deferred tax assets with the exception that the Company continues to maintain a valuation allowance on its California research and development ("R&D") credit carryovers of \$4.6 million.
+The Company will maintain a valuation allowance on its California R&D credit carryovers because it is more likely than not that the Company will continue to annually generate more California R&D tax credits than it utilizes, resulting in no net reduction of credits.
 The Company's policy with respect to California R&D credits is that they are utilized on a last-in, first-out basis.

 The Company continues to assert that the accumulated foreign earnings of its subsidiaries in Spain and Canada are permanently reinvested.
 Due to the U.S. Tax Cuts and Jobs Act ("Tax Act") enacted in 2017, any future repatriation of the earnings of its subsidiaries in Spain and Canada would not be subject to U.S. federal income tax.
 The Company has estimated that the foreign withholding taxes and U.S. state income taxes related to a potential future repatriation of these earnings would be immaterial.
 The Company has evaluated the impact of the global intangible low taxed income ("GILTI") and has concluded that the impact to the Company is immaterial.
-Table of Contents

-ENERGY RECOVERY, INC. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS The following table presents the Company's California net operating loss carryforward.
-Expiration Year December 31, 2023 2022 (In thousands) 2031 California 7.391 9.549
+The following table presents the Company's California net operating loss carryforward.

+2023 (In thousa ber 31, ≱ r 31,

+Expiration Year 2 2023 2022

+(In tho usands)

+California 2031 \$ 7,391 \$ 9,549

+Danauskau 24